Sports Coach Logo Sports Coach Training Principles Fitness Components

 Connectivity

 Your ability to make that heart connection is more than just having good communication skills.
-It means caring enough about your players that you touch the core and soul of them.
-It is what makes them work ten times harder for you than anyone else.
+It means caring enough about your players that you touch their core and soul.
+This is what makes them work ten times harder for you than anyone else.

 Winning Coach